GenomicsAotearoa/metagenomics_summer_school/docs/day3/ex13_gene_annotation_part1.md

 ### Annotating MAGs against the *UniProt* database with *diamond*

 For this exercise we are going to use diamond for performing our annotation.
-We have chosen to use this tool because it is faster than BLAST, and usearch comes with licencing restrictions that make it hard to work with in a shared computing environment like NeSI.
+We have chosen to use this tool because it is faster than BLAST, and usearch comes with licensing restrictions that make it hard to work with in a shared computing environment like NeSI.

 For this exercise we have created a diamond-compatible database from the 2018 release of the UniProt database.